gautabe/Customer_behavior_analysis/README.md

-📊 Data Analytics Project
+📊 End-to-End Data Analytics Project
-1. Overview
+🔎 Overview

-This project demonstrates an end-to-end data analytics workflow, from raw data processing to business insights visualization.
+This project demonstrates a complete end-to-end data analytics workflow, transforming raw data into actionable business insights and interactive visualizations.

-The objective was to:
+The main objectives were to:

 Load and explore a dataset using Python

 Perform data cleaning and preprocessing

-Execute SQL queries across different database systems
+Execute analytical SQL queries across multiple database systems

 Build an interactive Power BI dashboard

-Generate a professional analytical report
+Produce a structured analytical report

-Create a presentation using Gamma
+Create a professional presentation using Gamma

-This project highlights practical skills in data analysis, SQL, data visualization, and business reporting.
+This project highlights practical skills in data analysis, SQL, data visualization, dashboard development, and business reporting.

-2. Dataset
+📁 Dataset

-The dataset contains structured business data (e.g., customers, transactions, revenue, or product-related information).
+The dataset consists of structured business data containing information such as customers, transactions, revenue, and product categories.

-It includes:
+Data Characteristics

 Numerical features (e.g., sales, revenue, quantity)

 Categorical features (e.g., gender, category, region)

-Date/time information
+Date/time fields

-Missing values requiring cleaning
+Missing values requiring cleaning and preprocessing

-The dataset was used to answer key business questions such as:
+Business Questions Addressed

-What are the revenue trends?
+What are the overall revenue trends?

+Which customer segments generate the highest revenue?

-Which categories or segments perform best?
+Which product categories perform best?

-Are there differences across customer groups?
+Are there significant differences across demographic groups?

+Are there seasonal patterns in sales?

-3. Tools & Technologies
+🛠 Tools & Technologies

-Python (Pandas, NumPy, Matplotlib/Seaborn)
+Python (Pandas, NumPy, Matplotlib, Seaborn)

-PostgreSQL / MySQL / SQL Server

-Power BI

-Gamma (for presentation design)

-Jupyter Notebook

-Git & GitHub

-4. Project Steps
-Step 1: Data Loading (Python)

-Imported dataset using Pandas

-Inspected structure, data types, and summary statistics

-Identified missing values and inconsistencies

-Step 2: Exploratory Data Analysis (EDA)

-Analyzed distributions of key variables

-Identified trends and correlations

-Visualized patterns using charts

-Detected outliers and anomalies

-Step 3: Data Cleaning

-Handled missing values (median/mean/imputation strategies)

-Removed duplicates

-Standardized column formats

-Converted data types where necessary

-Step 4: SQL Analysis

-Loaded cleaned data into:

 PostgreSQL